 Annual Student Conference

-The Philosophy Club meets weekly.
-Interested students are encouraged to e-mail the President or Vice-President (contact info below) to be added to the listserv.
+Interested students are encouraged to e-mail the co-facilitators (contact info below) to be added to the listserv.
 You should also check out the department's Facebook page for the latest updates on philosophy club events.

 See the event calendar for this year's department colloquia, which philosophy club members are encouraged to attend.